8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 Are free VPNs legal?

-My team and I don’t condone any illegal behavior, so make sure you’re aware of local VPN laws and regulations before you connect.
+My team and I don’t condone any criminal behavior, so make sure you’re aware of local VPN laws and regulations before you connect.
 This is especially the case in countries like China, Belarus, Russia, Iran, and North Korea, where non-approved VPN usage is banned.

 Choose A VPN That Won’t Compromise Your Safety